 The proportion of the financial estimates derived from the survey component varies by industry, ranging from 5% to 100% for both revenue and assets items.

-A process of reconciliation is used to ensure that the quarterly series is consistent with the levels of the annual Financial and Taxation Statistics for enterprises program (AFTS).
-The AFTS is based on a census of information from surveyed and administrative sources.
+A process of reconciliation is used to ensure that the quarterly series is consistent with the levels of the annual Financial and Taxation Statistics for Enterprises program (AFTS).
+The AFTS is based on a set of information from surveyed and administrative sources.
 Every year, with the release of the first quarter, the quarterly series is reconciled to the most recently available AFTS data.